 - 2 teaspoon rice wine vinegar

 - 2 teaspoons fresh ginger, grated on a Microplane

 - 2 pound cauliflower, riced

 - Preheat an oven to 425* F and line two baking sheets with parchment paper.

-- Add the chicken, 2 teaspoons of the salt, 2 teaspoons of the tapioca flour and garlic flour to a large bowl and toss to coat.
+- Add the chicken, 2 teaspoons of the salt, 2 teaspoons of the tapioca flour and garlic powder to a large bowl and toss to coat.
 Set aside.

 - Add the garlic, coconut aminos, sriracha, tamari, rice wine vinegar, hone, ginger, lime juice and zest to a bowl and whisk it to combine until the honey has dissolved.
 Continually whisking, slowly sprinkle the remaining 1 teaspoon of tapioca flour into the sauce.

 - Add the cauliflower rice, olive oil, pepper, and the remaining teaspoon of salt to a large bowl and stir to coat the cauliflower rice evenly.